Analyticity for classical gasses via recursion: Proof of Theorem , Theorem , and Corollary

-By the DLR equations (see \cite{ruelle1999statistical,jansen2019cluster}) we have where the expectation is over all boundary conditions for $\Lambda_n^c$ sampled there according to the infinite-volume Gibbs measure $\mu$ restricted to $\Lambda_n^c$.
-Thus, for a pair of Gibbs measures $\mu_1$ and $\mu_2$ we may find sequences of boundary conditions $\bY_n$ and $\bY_n'$ for $\Lambda_n$ so that
+By the DLR equations (see \cite{ruelle1999statistical,jansen2019cluster}) we have where the expectation is over all samples of $\bY$ from $\mu$.
+Since $\bY$ is tempered with probability $1$, we may take the expectation only over tempered $\bY$.
+For a pair of Gibbs measures $\mu_1$ and $\mu_2$ we may apply Fatou's lemma to find tempered boundary conditions $\bY$ and $\bY'$ so that Note that for the first bound we apply Fatou's Lemma to the sequence of non-negative random variables $\lambda^k - \rho_{\Lambda_n,\lambda}^{\bY}(v_1,\ldots,v_k)$.
+Now write